astravant/digitalgarden/_notes/daily-notes.md

 > He brings up the example of the agricultural revolution which resulted in a lower quality of life and shorter lifespans for neolithic societies.
 No society or individual deliberately chose this technology that fostered disease and misery.
 Yet they had no chance to go back, as agricultural societies’ population flourished, the hunter-gatherer way of life was marginalized.

-> We are now in a new techno-economic paradigm which revolves around blockchains.
-Blockchains allow for something called social scalability: the ability to coordinate large swathes of people without increasing centralization.
+> ==We are now in a new techno-economic paradigm which revolves around blockchains.
+Blockchains allow for something called social scalability: the ability to coordinate large swathes of people without increasing centralization.==

 > Making a handful of good uncorrelated bets that are balanced and leveraged well is the surest way of having a lot of upside without being exposed to unacceptable downside.